s3713572/CourseReport-PHP/README.md

 total (int|null): The total number of items.

-Here’s a README for the PHP code snippet you provided:

 PHP JSON Response Helper
 This repository contains helper functions for sending JSON responses from a PHP backend.
 It includes methods for sending success and error responses with metadata.